PiMaker/pimaker.github.io/_texts/rvc1.md

 ![RAM of linux kernel](https://i.ytimg.com/vi/MTW4sIL9Dpw/maxresdefault.jpg)

+The texture is also on display in the VRChat world, where you can take a closer look during execution yourself.

+---

 As an aside, you might be wondering why I called the cache "L1", as in "Layer 1".
 The reason is that in the future I'm planning on extending this concept to become a sort of hybrid between version 2 and 3.
 The idea is that there will be multiple ticks before a commit, each one being followed by a `Writeback` pass, that still only operates on the 128x128 texture (for cheap double-buffering) and flushes the L1 cache to a page-based L2 variant.

 The tricky part here is that this has to go away from being set- or fully-associated, as both of these variants would not only incur massive performance penalties for lots of branching, but also for the repeated texture taps (as I can't allocate any more registers for the L2 without crashing the compiler again).
 Instead, I'm planning on having only a few registers allocated that contain page base addresses that then point to a cache area in the state texture.
 This is somewhat hard to keep coherent though, and requires a new concept of stalling only until a `Writeback`, so I couldn't get it done in time for the initial presentation.